 Medical device performance is inextricably linked to the characteristics of the plastics used.
 Enhanced properties such as strength, flexibility, transparency, biocompatibility, and temperature and chemical resistance ensure patient safety.
 They are also mandated by the stringent regulations and classifications of the Food and Drug Administration (FDA) and The U.S. Pharmacopeial Convention (USP).

-Keeping these factors top of mind, in addition to leveraging the experience of a complex injection molder like Kaysun in producing medical devices that consistently perform to customer expectations and medical industry standards.
+Read The Complete Guide to Medical Device Resin Selection to learn more about the roles of materials and the expertise of a complex injection molder like Kaysun in producing medical devices that consistently perform to customer expectations and medical industry standards.